GoogleCloudPlatform/cloud-run-anthos-reference-web-app/webui/cypress/README.md

 ### Setup firebase private key

-This is not needed if run the e2e test on Cloud Build, in which the Cloud Build service account already have permission configured.
+This is not needed if running the e2e test on Cloud Build, when the Cloud Build service account already have permission configured.

 Follow the [Firebase Admin Initialize SDK] to setup `GOOGLE_APPLICATION_CREDENTIALS` environment variable.